 - Parks: The area is home to various parks, including Sunnyside Gardens Park, a private park that hosts numerous community events, and Lou Lodati Park, which offers sports facilities and open green space.

-- Dining and Shopping: The neighborhood boasts an eclectic dining scene with many restaurants offering international cuisine.
+- Dining and Shopping: The neighborhood has an eclectic dining scene with many restaurants offering international cuisine.
 You can find everything from classic American diners to authentic Thai food.
 Local shops and grocery stores provide convenience for everyday needs.

 - Community Events: Sunnyside has an active community with events that foster connections among residents.
 From street fairs to farmer's markets, there are plenty of opportunities to meet your neighbors.